Health and Safety Policy — Gardening Shortlands

 Training is ongoing and tailored to the role: induction for new staff, regular toolbox talks, accredited courses for specialist equipment and refresher sessions.
 Competence assessments ensure that personnel operate within their training limits.
 Supervisors conduct spot checks and coaching to maintain standards.
 All staff are encouraged to raise safety concerns and suggest improvements.
 An open reporting culture supports near-miss reporting as well as accidents so we can learn and prevent recurrence.

-Completed safe and well-maintained residential garden Operational governance and records maintain accountability.
+A young woman with short blonde hair, wearing a white shirt, a light green apron, and matching gloves, is working in a lush garden.
+She is tending to rows of vibrant green seedlings planted in orderly straight lines in a raised bed with red brick edging.
+Behind her, the garden features well-maintained grassy areas and a variety of other plants.
+The outdoor space is bathed in natural daylight, with a soft focus on the background foliage, indicating a healthy, thriving garden environment typical of a professional landscaping or gardening setting in Shortlands near Bromley.
+The scene emphasizes meticulous plant care and garden management, aligning with gardening services offered by companies like Gardening Shortlands, ensuring safety and quality in outdoor maintenance tasks.
+Operational governance and records maintain accountability.
 This includes documented risk assessments, equipment inspection logs, training records, COSHH information where relevant and incident registers.
 Regular safety audits and management reviews monitor compliance and effectiveness.
 Responsibilities are defined: management provides resources and oversight, supervisors implement controls and operatives follow procedures and report hazards.
 Shortlands gardening services embed health and safety into procurement, contract planning and daily supervision so that safety is an integral part of service delivery.

 Environmental stewardship is integral to our safety policy.
 Works are planned to minimise disturbance to habitats, to protect soil and water quality and to avoid unnecessary damage to trees and vegetation.
 Waste materials from jobs are segregated and disposed of responsibly.
 Where client properties have vulnerable features such as ponds, wildlife areas or protected plants, bespoke precautions are documented and followed.
 Our teams balance efficient garden care with the preservation of biodiversity and surroundings.